 AMD Enhanced Sync

-When your FPS goes over the max refresh rate, there will be no screen tearing while the input lag cost will be tolerable as opposed to that of VSync.
+When your FPS goes over the max refresh rate, there will be no screen tearing, while the input lag cost will be tolerable as opposed to that of V-Sync.

-In case your FPS dips below, you will experience screen tearing instead of stuttering which is a welcome trade-off.
+In case your FPS dips below, you will experience screen tearing instead of stuttering, which is a welcome trade-off.

 How To Enable AMD Enhanced Sync?

-Under the ‘Gaming’ section of the AMD drivers, go to ‘Global Graphics’ and under ‘Wait for Vertical Refresh’, select Enhanced Sync.
-You will need at least version 17.7.2 of your AMD Radeon drivers.
+Under the ‘Graphics’ section of the AMD drivers application, you’ll find the Enhanced Sync option.
+You will need at least version 17.7.2 of AMD Radeon drivers.